maxchr63/tau-bench-agents/CLOUDFLARE_SETUP.md

 2. **Use different ports** for each agent to avoid conflicts (8010 for green, 8011 for white)
 3. **Tunnel URLs are temporary** - they change each time you restart cloudflared
 4. **Use a Berkeley GitHub account** - This is essential for assessments to be processed.
 Without it, assessments will stay in "pending" status indefinitely.
+5. `scripts/run_ctrl_normalized.py` also runs each controller from an isolated working directory so two controllers don’t clobber `.ab/agents`, and sanitizes `CLOUDRUN_HOST` so generated agent URLs don’t contain accidental `//to_agent/...` (e.g. if a trailing slash was included).

 Now you can simply add them on the v2 UI and test them!